 RELATED: 2013 Metropolia Orange Bowl homepage

-See full results from Thursday’s matches below.
+See Friday’s full results below.
 For complete tournament information, including draws and order of play, visit www.orangebowltennis.org.

 Boys' 18s Singles: